 As the digital era brings incredible change, you would expect our net happiness to improve along with it.
 After all, with instant global connectivity, round-the-clock services, safer communities, and more fulfilling professional lives, our every desire can be met at a moment’s notice.
+We have everything we need to be happy.
 Right?

 Unfortunately, it doesn’t quite work like that.
 Yes, almost every aspect of our lives is measurably better than it’s been throughout history, but depression and anxiety are exhibiting a worrying upward trend, especially among younger generations.

 It seems the digital era is affecting our happiness